 For Tax Year 2020

 Cash donations include those made by check, credit card or debit card.
 They don’t include donated services, household items, securities or other property.
-See our Tax Tip for more information.

 For Tax Year 2021

-A special tax provision, under Taxpayer Certainty and Disaster Tax Relief Act of 2020, allows more Americans to claim a deduction of up to $300 for cash contributions made to qualifying charities during 2021.
+A special tax provision, under Taxpayer Certainty and Disaster Tax Relief Act of 2020, allowed more Americans to claim a deduction of up to $300 for cash contributions made to qualifying charities during 2021.
 The maximum deduction is increased to $600 for married individuals filing joint returns.

 To receive a deduction, taxpayers must donate to a qualified charity.
 To check the status of a charity, they can use the IRS Tax Exempt Organization Search tool.

 Special recordkeeping rules apply to any taxpayer claiming a charitable contribution deduction.
 Usually, this includes obtaining an acknowledgment letter from the charity before filing a return and retaining a cancelled check or credit card receipt for contributions of cash.
 For details on the recordkeeping rules for substantiating gifts to charity, see Publication 526, Charitable Contributions.

 For more general information, see the Charitable Contributions page available on IRS.gov.

 The COVID-related Tax Relief Act of 2020, which was enacted as part of the Consolidated Appropriations Act (2021), allowed for unreimbursed expenses paid or incurred after March 12, 2020, by eligible educators for protective items to stop the spread of COVID-19 in the classroom, to qualify for the educator expense deduction.